UKHO/dotnet-guild/options-pattern/docs/netcore21generichost.md

 A console service could, for example, get all of its settings from Azure App Configuration (in preview at time of writing) and Azure Key Vault.

+Note, this requires the managed service identity set for the app registration and permissions set for the developer running it.

 ```csharp
 private static async Task Main(string[] args)
     {